Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 #### Features on the Home Page -

-* _Navbar_ - Holds the name of the page and links that will take the user to specific sections of the page when clicked.
-It has a dropdown toggle for use on smaller screens.
+* _Navbar_ - Holds the name of the page and links that will take the user to the other pages of the site when clicked.
+It has a dropdown toggle for use on smaller screens and is fixed so will always be seen by the user.
+The nav links have an a:hover CSS element that allows the user to see that the cursor is over a nav link and that it can be clicked.

 * _Carousel_ - A slide show of images that have been taken whilst diving to encourage divers to explore more of the website and eventually get diving.
+THe images are bright and bold, to catch the users eye, and are responsive for smaller screen sizes.

-* _Diving and it's benefits Section_ - Information on the mental and physical benefits of scuba diving and the benefits to the underwater creatures and thier habitats.
+* _Diving and it's benefits Section_ - Information on the mental and physical benefits of scuba diving, and the benefits to the underwater creatures and thier habitats.

 * _Gallery_ - A selection of you tube videos of people diving in the UK to give the users an insight into what UK diving can be like.

 * _Footer_ - Includes the copyright information.

-The Navbar, Carousel and Footer are repeated on the other pages of the website.
+The Navbar, Carousel and Footer are repeated on the other pages of the website to give the website pages consistancy and flow.

 #### Features on the UK Divesites page -